HanoverStatsLabs/resources/labs/Lab4Instructions.md

 In the previous labs we have prepared the data for you in R's built-in system.
 But data you find in the real world is not typically in this form.
 It may be an Excel file, a comma-separated-format file (CSV) or one of many other formats.
 RStudio has built-in ways to read CSV and Excel files.
 Some other more obscure formats may need more work and specific instructions.

 For now we will learn how to import a CSV file.
-R can read files directly from a URL, so there is no need to download the file.

-- Go to `File > Import Dataset > From CSV ...`
-- Paste in the following URL: [https://hanoverstatslabs.github.io/resources/datasets/driving.csv](https://hanoverstatslabs.github.io/resources/datasets/driving.csv)
+This file currently lives on a webpage, at the following URL: [https://hanoverstatslabs.github.io/resources/datasets/driving.csv](https://hanoverstatslabs.github.io/resources/datasets/driving.csv)

-- Click the **Update** button to the right of the URL and you should see the data in the Preview Window.
-We now need to make sure the data is being read correctly before doing the actual import.
+- Download the file from the above page to your computer.
+This typically entails right-clicking the link and choosing something like **Save Link As**.
+- Now upload the file you just downloaded into your project folder.
+To do this:
+    - In the **Files** pane (lower right), click the **upload** button to start the `Upload Files` dialog.
+    - Navigate to where you saved the file and choose the file.
+    - Click **OK** to finish the upload.
+If this was successful, you should now see `driving.csv` in your Files pane.

+Now we want to read the file into our R report/environment.
+To do that, click the filename in the File pane and choose "Import Dataset".

 This data contains information recorded over the Fall 2007-2008 term when one of the faculty was living in Louisville and commuting to Hanover.
 Each row correponds to a one-way trip and contains details of that trip such as date, direction, departure and arrival times and car mileage at the start and end of the trip.